Aestheticization of politics

-The aestheticization of politics was an idea first coined by Walter Benjamin as being a key ingredient to fascist regimes.
+The aestheticization of politics was an idea first coined in "The Work of Art in the Age of Mechanical Reproduction" by critical theorist Walter Benjamin as being a key ingredient to fascist regimes.
 Benjamin said that fascism tends towards an aestheticization of politics, in the sense of a spectacle in which it allows the masses to express themselves without seeing their rights recognized, and without affecting the relations of ownership which the proletarian masses aim to eliminate.
 Benjamin said: